 How We Teach

 Our Neo Method® is to educate the whole-child through the Montessori approach, which customizes the intellectual, social, emotional, food literacy, and physical wellness of each individual child.
 Low student to teacher ratios for individualized lessons ensure that NIMS students are learning at their own accelerated pace both indoor and outdoor classrooms daily.
-We invite parents to join our Parent +Mini-Me session in order to observe and experience in-person at our school.

 What Child Learns